JLalomia/117_linux/README.md

 ## Top 10 GIT Commands

-1. git init
+1. git init - Initializes a new Git repository in the current directory

-2. git clone
+2. git clone - Copies a repository from a remote server to your local machine

-3. git add
+3. git add - Stages changes to be commited

-4. git status
+4. git status - Shows the status of your working directory, including staged, unstaged, and untracked files

-5. git commit
+5. git commit - Commits the staged changes with a descriptive message

-6. git push
+6. git push - Pushes the committed changes to a remote repository

-7. git pull
+7. git pull - Fetches and merges changes from a remote repository into your local branch

-8. git branch
+8. git branch - Lists, creates, or deletes branches

-9. git checkout
+9. git checkout - Switches to another branch or restores working files

-10. git merge
+10. git merge - Merges changes from one branch into the current branch